 The average salary in Ireland has climbed steadily over the past five years, and 2026 is no exception.
-CSO data shows average weekly earnings exceeded €1,000 for the first time in early 2025, with further increases since.
+CSO data shows average weekly earnings reached €1,074 in the first quarter of 2026, a 4.4% rise on the year.
 For employers, the question is no longer whether wages are rising.
 The question is whether your pay rates are keeping pace, or quietly driving your best people out the door.

 Quick Answer: What Is the Average Salary in Ireland in 2026?

-Based on CSO Earnings and Labour Costs data, average annual earnings in Ireland sit in the region of €53,000 to €55,000 gross per year as of the most recent quarterly figures.
-That translates to roughly €1,020 to €1,060 per week.
+Based on CSO Earnings and Labour Costs data, average annual earnings in Ireland sit in the region of €54,000 to €56,000 gross per year as of the most recent quarterly figures.
+That translates to roughly €1,040 to €1,075 per week.
 These are averages across all sectors, and the spread between industries is significant.
 IT, finance, and construction roles sit well above this average, while hospitality and retail sit below it.

 Why the Average Salary in Ireland Matters for Employers